 Signage: Signage and interpretive panels throughout.

-Hemlock trees as old as 450 years.
+Hemlock trees as old as 400 years.

-A long boardwalk runs through almost half of the trail.
+Boardwalk for half of the trail.

 Hemlocks & Hardwoods Trail